What’s Proposed in the Draft Bylaw

 What are the minimum bag fees set by the bylaw?

-- It is up to the business owner’s discretion if they choose to charge more than the set minimum amount
+It is at the business owner’s discretion if they choose to charge more than the set minimum amount.

 How did the City determine the fees for bags?

 - Fees were set to reflect the actual cost of producing a paper bag and reusable bag